 Image credit: @marzena.marideko

-If we can't go to the cinema, then we'll bring the cinema to us!
+Why go to a crowded cinema when you can have it at home?!
 Outdoor projectors have become much more affordable and the technology has come on leaps and bounds making them suitable for casual back garden cinemas.

 You don't even need a fancy, expensive screen - just a clear white wall where you can position a projector against will do the trick.